 Technology disruption is predicted to be of a scale so great that it is described as the fourth industrial revolution.

-The following is adapted from Klaus Schwab's 2016 book titled The Fourth Industrial Revolution.
+The following is taken from World Economic Forum, The Global Competitiveness Report, 2016-2017 (PDF 11.9MB), Geneva, 2016.
+It was adapted from Klaus Schwab's 2016 book titled The Fourth Industrial Revolution.
 Find out more on the World Economic Forum website.

 "We are at the beginning of a global transformation that is characterized by the convergence of digital, physical, and biological technologies in ways that are changing both the world around us and our very idea of what it means to be human.
 The changes are historic in terms of their size, speed, and scope.